ARRI Media Boards Henry James Adaptation ‘The Aspern Papers’

 ARRI Media International has boarded Henry James adaptation “The Aspern Papers” for international sales.
-The Munich-based sales company has also released a first look image from the film, which is currently in post-production.
+The Munich-based sales company has also released a first-look image from the film, which is in post-production.

 ARRI will present the film to international buyers at the European Film Market in Berlin, offering a first look at the trailer.